Harnessing dressed time-dependent density functional theory for the non-perturbative regime: Electron dynamics with double excitations

 Here $f_{\mathrm{XC}}^{\mathrm{A}}$ is a chosen adiabatic xc kernel approximation, upon which DSMA is built, $H_{ij}$ are the matrix elements of the true Hamiltonian involving the KS ground state ($0$), single-excitation ($q$) and double-excitation ($d$), and $\Omega_q^{\mathrm A}$ denotes the adiabatic TDDFT prediction for the single-excitation.

 Due to its frequency-dependence, Eq.~(\ref{eq:dsma-anya}) folds in the double-excitation to the single-excitation $q$, shifting the adiabatic prediction for the latter and generating an additional excitation, and Eq.~(\ref{eq:G}) redistributes the KS transition density into that for the resulting states of mixed single and double excitation character.
 The densities of these states are obtained from the functional derivative of their energies with respect to the external potential, following the procedure in Ref.~\cite{BM25}.
 Thus, we obtain $E_n, \rho_{n0}, \rho_{nn}$ for these two states.
 The remaining ingredient for RR-TDDFT is $\rho_{nm}$, the transition density between these states and other excited states.
 For this, a dressed quadratic response would need to be developed.
-Instead, here we simply approximate $\rho_{nm}$ along the lines of the auxiliary wavefunction approach of Ref.~\cite{TCR09}, using the eigenvectors $G_I$ to weight the KS determinants.
-Finally, we note that the dressed xc kernel is a correction only to this single excitation, while the other excitations of the system are predicted with adiabatic TDDFT within the usual TDDFT matrix framework.
+Instead, here we simply approximate $\rho_{nm}$ along the lines of the auxiliary wavefunction approach of Ref.~\cite{TCR09}, using the eigenvectors $G_I$ to weight the KS determinants. { For the simple model system we study here, the excitations appear in relatively separated multiplet structures, and this approximation is reasonable, as manifest when comparing the resulting couplings to the exact ones.
+In general, relaxation terms from a proper quadratic response formalism may be more important. } Finally, we note that the dressed xc kernel is a correction only to this single excitation, while the other excitations of the system are predicted with adiabatic TDDFT within the usual TDDFT matrix framework.